johnlally00/testrepo/README.md

 # testrepo
-This is a test repository I am using for a data science program.
+This is a github repository I am using for a data science program.
 I made this one additional change to the readme.md